Julia-Embedded/LabConnections.jl/README.md

 The full documentation of the package is available [here](https://gitlab.control.lth.se/labdev/LabConnections.jl/blob/master/docs/build/index.md).

 ## Package Overview
-The `LabConnections.jl` package is subdivided into two main modules; `BeagleBone.jl` and `Computer.jl`. `BeagleBone.jl` defines low-level types and functions meant to be used locally on the BBB, and `Computer.jl` defines the user interface on the host computer side.
-Below is an overview of the modules.
+The `LabConnections.jl` package is subdivided into two main modules; `Computer.jl` and `BeagleBone.jl`. `Computer.jl` defines the user interface on the host computer side, while `BeagleBone.jl` defines low-level types and functions meant to be used locally on the BBB.

 ### BeagleBone.jl
 This module defines types representing different pins and LEDs on the BBB, and functions to change their status and behaviour.
-There are 4 different types defined (each has the abstract super type `IO_Object`):
+There are currently 4 different types defined (each has the abstract super type `IO_Object`):
 * `GPIO` : Represents the BBB's General Purpose Input Output (GPIO) pins.
 Each instance will correspond to a physical GPIO pin on the board, and can be